MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/oc-active-conv.md

 ## View Timeline

-This section displays case-related and customer-related activities in the form of a timeline.
+This section displays customer-related activities in the form of a timeline.
 You can create quick notes based on your discussion with the customer.
-Use the **Linked records** field to switch the timeline based on the case, contact, or account record linked to the conversation.
+Use the **Linked records** field to switch the timeline based on the contact or account record linked to the conversation.

 The **Linked records** field shows the record that's linked to the conversation.
-For example, if you link a contact and case to the conversation, the **Linked records** dropdown list shows **Contact** and **Case**, respectively.

 > [!div class='mx-imgBorder']
 > ![View only the linked records in the drop-down.](../media/customer-summary-linked-records.PNG "View only the linked records in the drop-down list")